Jason Rowley Ltd

 The course intends to ensure all individuals preparing to access sites of ‘Restricted Operations’ (clean water sites and within the clean water network) understand their role in protecting public health by ensuring the cleanliness and safety of drinking water.
 The Blue Card training will ensure all participants understand proper hygiene practices in order to prevent health risks and water contamination.

 Questions?
-Visit our FAQ page here and find the answers to your course queries.
+Visit our FAQs to find the answers to your course queries.

 Course Requirements & Prerequisites

-The EUSR National Water Hygiene training course is designed for water company employees or employees of subcontractors wishing to access work, activities or sites of ‘Restricted Operations’ this includes:
+The EUSR National Water Hygiene training course is designed for water company employees or employees of subcontractors wishing to access work, activities or sites of ‘Restricted Operations’ which includes:

 • Service reservoirs